 Professor Eduardo Posada-Carbó

-I am the Director of Graduate Studies at the Latin American Centre, where I teach history and politics for our masters’ programmes.
+I teach history and politics for our masters’ programmes.

 I trained in law at the Javeriana University in Bogotá, worked at the Asociación Nacional de Industriales (Andi), and edited a newspaper in Barranquilla, Colombia, before embarking upon an academic career as a historian.
 My educational background and professional experience helps to explain my varied research interests, from the history of cattle and bananas in the Colombian Caribbean –part of my doctoral dissertation – to my most recent work on the history of democracy in Latin America.
 But I strongly believe in interdisciplinary and comparative studies, an approach that has fully informed my work and career.

 I completed an MPhil in Latin American Studies at St. Antony’s College and then a DPhil in Modern History, also in Oxford.
 I held a succession of posts in several British universities, including a Senior Lecturership in History at the Institute of Latin American Studies, in the University of London, where I worked for ten years before joining the Latin American Centre.
 I have combined my academic career in England with Visiting Professorships at the Universities of Chicago (2003) and Brown (2005), and Visiting Fellowships at the Kellogg Institute, University of Notre Dame, in the United States (2007, 2008 and 2012).

 I enjoy teaching graduate seminar classes for our master’s programme, where students are encouraged to engage in informed and intellectual discussion.
 While my own research is primarily on Colombia, I am happy to supervise work on other Latin American countries including Chile, Argentina, Venezuela, Cuba, Brazil or México since I take a wide comparative approach to both my teaching and research.